Being Outside in Nature

 Our current community project is our allotment.
 We have been extremely lucky to work with a community team to develop this area and we are soon hoping to have this up and running so not only the school but local community can benefit from what an allotment can offer.

-Another area well under way is our meadow which includes our bird ‘look out’ and the fruit trees which children across the school planted during lock down.
+Another area the children can enjoy is our meadow which includes our bird ‘look out’ and the fruit trees which children across the school planted during lock down.
+From here, the children can explore nature and look for all the different kind of wildlife our site offers.